 PCOS Symptoms, But No Diagnosis

-But by the time freshman year rolled around, her health issues came to a head, and could no longer be ignored.
-Her weight ballooned, full-blown cystic acne spread across her face and back, she suffered from severe insomnia, anxiety, depression.
-But still, there were no answers.
+By the time freshman year of college rolled around, though, she couldn’t ignore her health issues anymore.
+Her weight ballooned, cystic acne spread across her face and back, and she was suffering from severe insomnia, anxiety, and depression.
+Still, there were no answers.
 She’d go to the gynecologist and ask questions: why wasn’t she getting her period?
 Why was it so irregular?
 Why did she feel so off?
-But she was always told that there was nothing wrong, and no testing was done.
+But she was always told that there was nothing wrong with her, and no testing was done.

-At Hopkins, when it became undeniable that something was wrong, she took matters into her own hands.
-She found a journal of obstetrics and gynecology in the Hopkins library, and her jaw dropped when she read an article about a condition called Stein-Leventhal disease, which is now known as Polycystic Ovarian Syndrome (PCOS).
+So, she decided to take her health into her own hands.
+She found a journal of obstetrics and gynecology in the Johns Hopkins library, and her jaw dropped when she read an article about a condition called Stein-Leventhal disease, which is now known as Polycystic Ovarian Syndrome (PCOS).
 The description perfectly matched how she felt; she had every single symptom listed.

 The next day, she showed up at her gynecologist’s office without an appointment, carrying the journal article with her.
-She told her doctor, firmly, that they needed to do some different testing, to look at her ovaries and see if there were cysts present.
+She told her doctor, firmly, that they needed to do some different testing and look at her ovaries and see if there were cysts present.
 She needed clarity.
-“We did the test and her doctor said, ‘Oh, look at that.
+“We did the test and my doctor said, ‘Oh, look at that.
 Your ovaries are covered in cysts.
 You do have PCOS,’” Vitti remembers.

 Vitti then asked her doctor what came next, but the doctor’s answer was incredibly disheartening.
-Rather than discussing what could be done to reverse PCOS, she told Vitti that nothing could be done, that it was a condition she would live with for the rest of her life, and that it would get increasingly worse.
-There would likely be complications down the road, like obesity, diabetes, infertility, cancer, and heart disease.
-But still, the doctor said, nothing could be done.
+Rather than discussing what could be done to reverse PCOS, she told Vitti that it was a condition she would live with for the rest of her life, and that it would get increasingly worse.
+She also said that there would likely be complications down the road, including obesity, diabetes, infertility, cancer, and heart disease.
+But still, the doctor said, there just wasn’t a way to reverse PCOS, or even mitigate the effects.

-If you’re looking to diagnosis and start healing a chronic health issue, Adrienne can help.
+If you’re looking to diagnose and start healing a chronic health issue, Adrienne can help.
 Schedule a 1:1 call to learn more about her integrative patient advocacy services.

 For her whole life, Vitti had planned on becoming an ob-gyn, and had started college with that intention.
 But, as she puts it, “the experience of having such a major situation with my own hormones really opened my eyes to some of the limitations of traditional gynecology for chronic hormonal issues.”
-After all, she’d been undiagnosed for seven years, and was now being told that she had to resign herself to a life with this condition, that she could not reverse PCOS and would need to accept all the complications.
+After all, she’d been undiagnosed for seven years, and was now being told that she had to resign herself to a life with this condition, that it was impossible to reverse PCOS and she’d just need to accept all the complications.

 Building Flo Living Hormone Center

 That place didn’t exist, and so Vitti created it.
 FLO Living is a virtual online health center (or “global menstrual healthcare concierge platform,” as Vitti describes it) to help women reverse PCOS, like she did, but also solve any other hormonal symptoms and better understand their cycles to live their best lives.
-It uses Vitti’s “WomanCode System” to allow women to better understand their nutritional and energetic needs throughout their cycle, with the end goal of feeling great all month long, improving fertility and libido, and deriving power, not issues, from hormones.
+It uses holistic, personalized, and scientifically-backed programs that help women better meet their nutritional and energetic needs throughout their cycle.
+By doing this, they can derive power, not problems, from their hormones, allowing them to feel great all month long as well as improve fertility and libido.

 “It’s really important for us to understand how our bodies work,” Vitti says.
 “It is not mysterious, and your body is so responsive to the right inputs.
 My experience of watching my body transform is not unique.”
-Since her journey to reverse PCOS, Vitti has spent 17 years working with tens of thousands of women around the globe, providing them the knowledge, resources, and guidance they need beyond their annual gynecologist exam.
-“When you really need to take action around your cycle, there needs to be a place,” she says.
-“That’s why I ended up opening up this center, because I needed it and we all need it.”
+Since her journey to reverse PCOS, Vitti has spent over two decades working with tens of thousands of women around the globe, providing them with the knowledge, resources, and guidance they need beyond their annual gynecologist exam.
+“When you really need to take action around your cycle, there needs to be a place to do that,” she says.
+“That’s why I created FLO LIVING, because I needed it and we all need it.”

 Alisa Vitti’s journey to reverse PCOS tells us a lot about not only the complexity of the female endocrine system, but also the lack of awareness, science, and advocacy for female health in conventional medicine.
-Her story and interview highlights rarely discussed issues, like the long-term side effects of the birth control pill and environmental causes of infertility, and also sheds light on the importance of hormonal balance for long-term health and disease prevention.
+Her story highlights how crucial it is for women to be their own advocates at the doctor’s office and refuse to accept it when a healthcare professional tells them that certain hormonal issues and symptoms are something they just need to deal with indefinitely.
+It also sheds light on the importance of hormonal balance for long-term health and disease prevention.

-Since we filmed our interview with Vitti, she wrote a second book called In the Flo, in which she shines a light on the root causes of why so many women are struggling with managing both their health and all that they have to do in their lives.
-Vitti believes the reason is that women are ignoring their infradian biological rhythm.
-She asserts in the book that caring for that is equally, if not more important, than caring for women’s circadian clock, and how the infradian biological rhythm’s impact is felt in 6 major systems of the body: reproductive, brain, metabolism, immune, microbiome, and stress response systems.
-She then lays out a plan for women to support their infradian biological rhythm with a diet, fitness, and time management program.
-You can find both of her books below!
+Since we filmed our interview with Vitti, she wrote her second book, In the Flo, in which she shines a light on the root causes of why so many women are struggling with managing both their health and all that they have to do in their lives.
+Vitti believes the reason is that women are ignoring their infradian biological rhythm (which is a fancy way of referring to any cycle that lasts longer than 24 hours, so women’s monthly menstrual cycle).
+She asserts in the book that caring for that rhythm is equally, if not more important, than caring for women’s circadian clock, and that the impact of this rhythm is felt in 6 major systems of the body: reproductive, brain, metabolism, immune, microbiome, and stress response systems.
+The book also lays out a plan for women to support their infradian biological rhythm with diet, fitness, and a time management program.

-Watch our full interview with Alisa Vitti to hear her discuss a wide range of topics related to women’s health, including: why PMS shouldn’t be a joke, why your period while taking the pill really isn’t a period, how hormonal birth control affects future fertility, how being on the pill covers up pre-existing conditions, the alarming rise of precocious puberty, her favorite online resource to avoid harmful chemicals, the importance of addressing hormonal issues when you’re young, how meal timing affects the endocrine system, what your period blood can tell you about your health, her wellness non-negotiables, what to do for each phase of your cycle, and why she wrote WomanCode.
+Watch our full interview with Alisa Vitti to hear her discuss a wide range of topics related to women’s health, including why your period while taking the pill really isn’t a period, how hormonal birth control affects future fertility, how being on the pill covers up pre-existing conditions, the alarming rise of precocious puberty, the importance of addressing hormonal issues when you’re young, how meal timing affects the endocrine system, what your period blood can tell you about your health, her wellness non-negotiables, what to do for each phase of your cycle, and more.

 You can also listen to an audio version of our interview with Alisa Vitti on The WellBe Podcast.